 "My job is not to get sick ... until I really need to."

-"All the civilizations eventually fall becaluse of ignorance.
-However, a more important point may be that all the civilizations rise also because of ignorance."
+"All civilizations are to fall because of ignorance.
+However, a more important point may be that every civilization rises also because of ignorance."

 "The reality is that we have to be prepared to be as radical as circumstances dictate we should be.
 If you look outside these doors and you see a need for a change, then you should all be radical. ...
 And the reality is that we haven't found ourselves in the condition we're in because someone has been too radical for us. ...
 I would argue we haven't been radical enough."
 (Antar Lumumba)